 Grace’s Table is a ministry of Grace Church that provides and shares a meal and an interfaith Bible study at 11:30 am on Saturdays for persons who are homeless or on the margins of being homeless.
-From September 1 through May 31, teams of 3–5 volunteer hosts purchase and prepare the food, and then gather with guests to eat and socialize together.
+Teams of 3–5 volunteer hosts purchase and prepare the food, and then gather with guests to eat and socialize together.
 Volunteer hosts can organize themselves in any way they choose, but often they will settle on an entree and share responsibility for preparation among two or three persons, with other team members bringing salad and bread.
 Georgetown University students representing the service fraternity Alpha Phi Omega assist with setup, serving, visiting with guests and cleanup, and also usually bring dessert.
-The number of guests varies from about 40 to 60.
+The number of guests varies from about 35 to 45.
 This ministry gives guests an opportunity to relax with friends over a hearty meal.

 No one is required to stay for Bible study.
 Once guests have had ample opportunity to eat, go back for seconds when there’s enough, and be on their way if they don’t want to stay, we offer reading and discussion of a Biblical passage led by Grace clergy and members.
 Guests take turns reading, and participate in the discussion with great enthusiasm and insight.